Criticism of the war on terror: Perpetual war

 Former U.S. President George W. Bush articulated the goals of the war on terror in a September 20, 2001 speech, in which he said that it "will not end until every terrorist group of global reach has been found, stopped and defeated."
 In that same speech, he called the war "a task that does not end", an argument he reiterated in 2006 State of The Union address.
+Excerpts from an April 2006 report compiled from sixteen U.S. government intelligence agencies, however, has strengthened the claim that engaging in Iraq has increased terrorism in the region.

 Preventive war

 One justification given for the invasion of Iraq was to prevent terroristic, or other attacks, by Iraq on the United States or other nations.
 This can be viewed as a conventional warfare realization of the war on terror.
 A major criticism leveled at this justification is that it does not fulfill one of the requirements of a just war and that in waging war preemptively, the United States undermined international law and the authority of the United Nations, particularly the United Nations Security Council.
 On this ground, by invading a country that did not pose an imminent threat without UN support, the U.S. violated international law, including the UN Charter and the Nuremberg principles, therefore committing a war of aggression, which is considered a war crime.
 Additional criticism raised the point that the United States might have set a precedent, under the premise of which any nation could justify the invasion of other states.

 Richard N. Haass, president of the Council on Foreign Relations, argues that on the eve of U.S. intervention in 2003, Iraq represented, at best, a gathering threat and not an imminent one.
 In hindsight he notes that Iraq did not even represent a gathering threat.
 "The decision to attack Iraq in March 2003 was discretionary: it was a war of choice.
 There was no vital American interests in imminent danger and there were alternatives to using military force, such as strengthening existing sanctions."
 However, Haass argues that U.S. intervention in Afghanistan in 2001 began as a war of necessity—vital interests were at stake—but morphed "into something else and it crossed a line in March 2009, when President Barack Obama decided to sharply increase American troop levels and declared that it was U.S. policy to 'take the fight to the Taliban in the south and east' of the country."
 Afghanistan, according to Haass, eventually became a war of choice.

 War on terror seen as pretext

-Excerpts from an April 2006 report compiled from sixteen U.S. government intelligence agencies has strengthened the claim that engaging in Iraq has increased terrorism in the region.